There are messages that Planned Parenthood tells their employees constantly, and I heard those messages for eight years.

 That is changing.

 Right now, I am in the early stages.
 We are working on our website.
 We are building our strategic plan.
 We are looking for donors.
 It is not always easy to convince people to give to a ministry where you may never meet the people you help.
 You may never know their names.
 You may never see them face to face.
-But your support is saving them…saving them from a road of darkness, of pure evil.
+However, your support is saving them.
+It’s saving them from a road of darkness, of pure evil.
 Your support is bringing them into hope.